As you get into college prep, you may come across the term “college endowment” quite a few times. But what exactly does it mean?

 An endowment refers to the amount of money a college receives in donations.
 This endowment is then used for a variety of things—scholarships, upgrading facilities, hiring professors, and more.

 Endowment policies and restrictions

-Endowments allow universities to give out scholarship and set tuition amounts (among other things).
+College endowments allow universities to give out scholarships and set tuition amounts (among other things).
 Therefore, colleges with larger endowments can often give students bigger financial award packages.
-Donations from alumni and others creates a sort of pool of funding that the college can use, build, and get returns on.
+Donations from alumni and others create a sort of pool of funding that the college can use, build, and get returns on.

 College endowments on their own don’t tell us much.
 Endowment per student is a better indicator of the college’s ability to help and invest in its students.